mfelleisen/Tsuro/Code/bugs.md

 11. in Common/board
     - design bug: the infinite state must list all "looping players" not just one

+12. in Common/board
+    - the "at periphery or 2 neightbors" condition on intermediates is too strong
+    - BUT I do not yet know what condition to replace it with

 ### Design Bugs

 1. equality for tiles was flawed